anonymint/Model-Predictive-Control/README.md

 ## Implementation

 * Transform input waypoint to another coordinate at (0,0) and angle 0 degrees, this will help to map and visualize data more simple and track only y coordinate

+Input data is `[ptsx, ptsy, x, y, psi, speed, steering_angle, throttle]` where ptsx and ptsy are the coordinate of the waypoint

 * Add latency of 100 milliseconds to the input to reflect real-world control
 * Fit the waypoint to 3rd order equation so we have `coeffs` value represent a yellow line I want to track on
 * Build `fg` of ADvector, a vector of the cost constraints